phan/demo/Readme.md

 ## Running locally

 This requires that a web server be running and serve static files.
-`python 3 -m http.server --bind 127.0.0.1 8080` (from the root directory of phan-demo) is one way to do this.
+`python3 -m http.server --bind 127.0.0.1 8080` (from the root directory of phan-demo) is one way to do this.
 Then, open http://localhost:8080/

 ## Acknowledgements